-^{} The term "Fund Complex" includes the Northern Lights Fund Trust ("NLFT"), and Northern Lights Variable Trust ("NLVT") that are advised by the adviser.
+The term "Fund Complex" includes series of Northern Lights Fund Trust ("NLFT") and Northern Lights Variable Trust ("NLVT") that are advised by the Adviser.
+There are currently multiple series comprising the Trust.
+Trustees' fees are allocated equitably among the series in the Trust.